 All True/False Film Fest screeners are required to watch and write reviews for a total of 50 films over the course of 5 months between September and December, keeping up with a pace of about 4-5 films (a mix of features and shorts) per week.
 Your role and reviews are absolutely critical to our programming process as we seek thoughtful screeners who can recognize filmmaking talent and potential, pointing us towards exciting new work.

-In response to this year’s extraordinary circumstances, we are seizing this opportunity to both widen and diversify our screener pool – including new voices and engaging screeners located both in and outside of the Midwest.
-We offer a festival pass or a $200 stipend to all screeners who complete their 50 film assignment by the internal screening deadline.
-There are also hour-long digital screening committee meetings every other week to go over a chosen film, discus, and build community.
+We offer a festival pass or a cash stipend to all screeners who complete their film assignments by the internal screening deadline.
+There are also hour-long digital screening committee meetings every other week to go over a chosen film, discuss, and build community.

-If you have any questions about applications or the screening process, please don’t hesitate to email [email protected]
+If you have any questions about the 2021-2022 season or the screening process in general, please don’t hesitate to email [email protected]